Genusbiz/docs/developers/defining-an-app-model/data/object-class-diagram.md

 Optimal database design is a key component of any application development effort.
 A well aligned information architecture is just as critical and can only be realized with clearly documented metadata.
 The **Object Class Diagram** addresses both requirements by allowing you to visualize and maintain your object model.
 It also promotes effective communications between the various stakeholders of your application, and enables you to address design issues and concerns prior to any significant resource investments.

 The Object Class Diagram helps you manage large object models through **pages**, dividing the model into smaller, manageable subsets.
-On each page you can insert Object Classes already existing in your Directory, or draft new classes and properties.
+On each page you can insert Object Classes already existing in your app model, or draft new classes and properties.

 Bi-directional synchronization of the object model and the database is supported through **reverse- and forward engineering**.
 Reverse engineering helps you to identify, assess and manage changes between the object model and the database via synchronization of database tables and columns.
 As the model is changed, you can propagate the changes to the database by automated SQL-script generation provided by the forward engineering functionality.